DeveloperMetrics/lead-time-for-changes/README.md

 ## Open questions

 ## Inputs
 - `workflows`: required, string, The name of the workflows to process.
-Multiple workflows can be separated by `,` (note that currently only the first workflow in the string is processed)
+Multiple workflows can be separated by `,`
 - `owner-repo`: optional, string, defaults to the repo where the action runs.
 Can target another owner or org and repo. e.g. `'samsmithnz/DevOpsMetrics'`, but will require authenication (see below)
 - `default-branch`: optional, string, defaults to `main`
 - `number-of-days`: optional, integer, defaults to `30` (days)